-The Botanic Garden is able to provide parking for a school minibus.
-This must be booked in advance.
-If you are travelling in a coach, please advise the coach company that they cannot park at the Botanic Garden, but the driver may drop off and pick up your group outside.
-It is advisable that the coach approaches the Botanic Garden from the east (facing towards Oxford city centre), so passengers are not exposed to the main road when alighting and embarking.
+The Garden is able to provide parking for a school minibus, but this must be booked well in advance.
+If you are traveling in a coach, please advise the coach company that they cannot park at the Garden, but the driver may drop off and pick up your group outside.
+It is advisable that the coach approaches the Botanic Garden from the east (facing towards Oxford City Centre), so passengers are not exposed to the main road when alighting and embarking.
 Coaches can park in the Oxpens Coach Park in central Oxford.

-A member of our Education Team will meet your party at the Danby Arch at the time your session is due to commence.
+A member of our Education Team will meet your party at Danby Gate at the time your session is due to commence.

 A member of our Education Team will lead your session; however, the participation of your adults is essential to the success of the visit.
 After a brief introduction to the session, your party will be divided into two groups.
 Each must be accompanied by two adults.
 One group will be guided by a member of our Education Team, while the other completes a trail and activities which we will prepare for you.
 Halfway through your visit, the two groups will meet and swap over.
 After both groups have completed both parts of the visit, we will meet again for a brief plenary to close the session.